zhiming99/rpc-frmwrk/README.md

 7. Logging service

 ---
+[`Thu Apr 15 2021 12:56:10 PM Beijing`]
+1. Before moving on to the python generator, I need to add a flow-control mechanism to the request processing pipeline.
+The taget is to limit performance drop due to the surging incoming requests and let sender and receiver to coordinate to survive through the overwhelming traffic.

 [`Tue Apr 13 2021 05:29:19 PM Beijing`]
 1. It seems not a good idea to put many irrelevant stuffs to ridl.
 Maybe a config dialog box is better.
 Let's keep ridl less complex.